 How to roast cauliflower

 The ketchup and yoghurt based sauce/glaze I made here is on the sweeter side with a hint of spice and saltiness.
-You can use either store brought or homemade ketchup, but try to look for brands that use the smallest amount of ingredients to make it healthier.
+You can use either store brought or homemade ketchup, but try to look for organic brands that use the smallest amount of ingredients to make it healthier.

 A few tips and tricks for better cauliflower ‘wings’